 The blonde head nodded once.

-"I'm sorry Gabrielle.
+"I'm sorry, Gabrielle.
 I didn't mean to stay here in the stables all night."

 "You're angry with me?"
 Xena asked.

 Before she went one against an army, Gabrielle warned her about the Persian with the double edged sword.

 "It probably was your imagination running away from you."
 Xena insisted, pulling her lover into her arms.
 "I should have been there."

-If she gave a half truthful response, Gabrielle would see through it, and fuss.
-Answering whole heartedly, Xena could risk the bard not caring for what she's hearing, and fuss.
+If she gave a half-truthful response, Gabrielle would see through it and fuss.
+Answering wholeheartedly, Xena could risk the bard not caring for what she's hearing and fuss.
 The tall warrior could deny a reply altogether, and Gabrielle would fuss.

-Xena prepared herself mentally hoping that her beautiful future wife wouldn't make her regret her decision.
+Expelling a sigh, she prepared herself mentally, hoping that her beautiful future wife wouldn't make her regret her decision.

-Disengaging from the embrace, she started to say.
-"This mission is causing mixed emotions in me.
-I want to help Harukata for the right reasons, but than I find myself wanting to fulfill my own selfish desires."
+Disengaging from the embrace, Xena started to expound, "This mission is causing mixed emotions in me.
+I want to help Harukata for the right reasons, but I find myself wanting to fulfill my own selfish desires."

 "Akemi's more imperative than our marriage!"
 Gabrielle felt the fire become an inferno.

 "It isn't a comparison contest.
-Do not twist my words, before I can finish them."
+Do not twist my words before I can finish them."
 Xena was halting her ire.

 "It would be wise if you refrain from touching me, little girl."
 Xena warned in an acerbic tone.

 "Or what?"
 Gabrielle refused to cower.
 "You'll hit me...
 Again.
 With what this time, I wonder.
-Your fist, or chakram?"
+Your fist or chakram?"